 “That’s … just how it works out when you have faculty … who choose personally to work in those areas of scholarship, but it’s not by intention that we only hire people of color, faculty of color, in those areas,” Bennett said.

 In September, the University released the Black Student Experience Report, which made 14 recommendations, including one to increase the number of black students, faculty and staff at Northwestern.
 The report notes the difficulty of describing “a single, all-encompassing” black student experience and recognizes that “intersecting identities must be considered.”
 In general, the report discusses the ways many black students feel uncomfortable and unwelcome at Northwestern.

 During Winter Quarter, Bennett said about 75 administrators met to discuss the recommendations and determine which to prioritize.
 One of the recommendations they chose was to recruit more black students and faculty, he said.
-Bennett will oversee a committee that will examine this recommendation, he said.
+Bennett will oversee a committee that will examine this recommendation.

 “Especially for people interested in academia it’s like, ‘Wow, I may be interested in academia but it doesn’t look like academia is interested in me’,” Gardner said.